ashleybaxter/iamashley/_posts/2017-02-06-why-i-launched-with-one-product.markdown

 It's not just that.
 We'd have to implement the extra functionality into the risk question form and <a href="/tools-i-use/">my CRM tool</a>.
 It all adds up.

-I'm bootstrapping Jack from money I earned doing wedding photography.
+I'm bootstrapping With Jack from money I earned doing wedding photography.
 I'm not a venture-backed start-up with deep pockets, so I have to be wary about expenditure.

 One of my struggles with Jack has been knowing where to spend money.
 It made sense to launch with one product, earn money from that and invest it back into the business based on what the data / feedback was showing me.